yongwangd/node-crawler-demo/README.md

 link$.subscribe(l => console.log(l, 'link'));
 ```

+Now you should see quote authors from all 100 pages are being printed in the console.
+Cheers!

 `sleepydog` also has some advanced features, like passing data between link, using cookie for login, crawling dynamic web pages using selenium. let me know if you need them.

-Cheers!